shreya1010svg/AIAdvisor-StockPrediction/README.md

 # Drive Link for Models and Files
 The code reads files from a Drive location.
 Link for that location is:
 [Link to Drive folder](https://drive.google.com/drive/folders/1-93t2iua9ay94NTHCCQPVo2Xe-WG3W_B?usp=sharing)

-The files will also be attached in the resources folder, so the code can be changed accordingly